effectai/effect-network/docs/Earn_Crypto/worker-faq.md

 ## **Converting EFX to Fiat**

 ### **Where can I convert EFX to my local currency?**
 You will need to use an exchange that is available to you in your country.
-Popular exchanges are Kraken, Binance, KuCoin, and Coinbase.
+Popular exchanges are Kraken, Binance, and Coinbase.
 Please look into these and choose one that supports your location.